Welcome to The University Corporation (TUC)!

 TUC has zero tolerance for violence and/or threats of violence against TUC employees, TUC business associates, or any member of the University community.
 TUC prohibits any violent act, threat of violence or any behavior, which by intent, action or outcome harms or intimidates another person or property on any TUC or University work site, or while conducting TUC business.
 Such conduct will be subject to disciplinary action up to and including termination.
 This policy applies to any employee engaging in violent behavior, regardless of whether or not the behavior is exhibited during the employee’s regular work schedule.

-We strongly encourage you to report any observations, experiences of violence or threats of violence to the Human Resources Manager, Executive Director, any TUC Manager or to the University Police Department.
+We strongly encourage you to report any observations, experiences of violence or threats of violence to the Associate Director of Human Resources, Executive Director, any TUC Manager or to the University Police Department.
 Additionally, concerns and information regarding criminal activity can be reported ANONYMOUSLY to the WE TIP Hotline, which is operated by the University Department of Public Safety, (818) 677-TIPS (8477).

 8.1 Inquiries about Employees

 From time to time, TUC may receive inquiries from outside individuals regarding the status of your employment.
 For example, we may receive calls from banks, credit agencies, or prospective employers, asking us whether you are employed with TUC, your current position with TUC, your salary, and why you may have left TUC.
 We have a strict policy of providing only limited information.
-Consequently, no employee (other than certain authorized people in TUC Human Resources) may provide any information regarding current or former employees (either on or off-the-record) to any non-employee without the specific written approval of the Executive Director.
-This includes letters of reference, which may not be provided unless approved in writing by the Executive Director.
-Indeed, no employee of TUC is authorized to disclose any information, verbal or written, concerning any employee or former employee.
+Consequently, no employee (other than certain authorized people in TUC Human Resources) may provide any information regarding current or former employees (either on or off-the-record) to any non-employee without the specific approval of TUC Human Resources Department.
+No employee of TUC is authorized to disclose any information, verbal or written, concerning any employee or former employee.
 The only information that we provide is your dates of employment and your position with TUC.
-We will not reveal your salary, although if we are asked to confirm your salary, we will only say "yes" or "no" to a particular amount.
-TUC's strict policy prohibits us from revealing any information about why you may have left TUC employment.
+TUC’s strict policy prohibits us from revealing any information about why you may have left TUC employment.
 However, in some instances, you may want us to reveal additional information.
 In those instances, we require written authorization from you, permitting us to divulge such additional information.
-You may obtain the appropriate disclosure authorization forms from the TUC Human Resources via regular mail or via fax (818) 677-2671, with your signature authorizing the release of your employment information.
+You may obtain the appropriate disclosure authorization forms from the TUC Human Resources via regular mail or email tuchr@csun. edu, with your signature authorizing the release of your employment information.

 8.2 If You Must Leave TUC